cloudflare/cloudflare-docs/products/waiting-room/src/content/reference/queueing-methods.md

 <Aside type="note">

 Only certain customers can use queue methods besides First In First Out (FIFO).
-For more details, see our <a href="/plans">Plans</a> page.
+For more details, refer to <a href="/plans">Plans</a> page.

 </Aside>